Full-time 9-Month Term Faculty with Benefits

-Campus: Williamson Campus Responsibilities: Designs, develops, and delivers curriculum in the electro-mechanical and instrumentation discipline including basic electrical, instrumentation, mechanical, hydraulic, pneumatic and other industry-based technologies.
-Responsible for the set-up of mechanical and instrumentation laboratories for hands-on student instruction.
-All faculty positions are full-time “term” faculty appointments with excellent fringe benefits.
-Southern WV Community & Technical College seeks innovative instructors committed to community college students and their success.
-The successful applicant will: Utilize Various technologies in the classroom and for distance delivery of instruction; Have all other duties of a full-time instructor such as committee assignments and advising students; Have ability to work effectively with supervisors, colleagues, staff and students as part of an education team; and, Write and update curricula including course outlines and syllabi as required by the institution or industry trends.
-Requirements: Bachelor’s Degree in Engineering, Engineering Technology or related technology field.
-A combination of equivalent industry certification, experience, and education acceptable.
-Relevant industrial experience in electro-mechanical and instrumentation required.
-Teaching experience preferred.
-Excellent written and verbal communication skills, ability to work with others in a team environment, and excellent organizational skills required.
-Must demonstrate a willingness to develop and teach courses online and use alternative delivery modes.
-May be required to work evenings and weekends.
-Application review begins Thursday, July 30, 2015.
-Position open until filled.
+Campus: Logan Campus Responsibilities: All faculty positions are full-time “term” faculty appointments with excellent fringe benefits.
+Southern West Virginia Community and Technical College seeks innovative instructors committed to community college students and their success.
+The successful applicant will utilize various technologies in the classroom and for distance delivery of instruction; have all other duties of a full-time instructor such as committee assignments, program reviews, and advising students; have ability to work effectively with supervisors, colleagues, staff and students as part of an education team; and write and update curricula including course outlines and syllabi as required by the institution or industry trends.
+Work hours include 30 credit hour teaching load per academic year; 7.5 office hours per week, in addition to other related assignments.
+(Teaching assignments may involve some evening, weekend and/or off-campus classes).
+Requirements: Master of Physics, Physical Science, or related field is required.
+Candidate must be able and credentialed to teach Physics.
+Community College teaching experience preferred.
+Must demonstrate a willingness to develop and teach courses on line.
+Computer skills using office production software preferred.
+Knowledge and experience with a variety of instructional strategies is preferred.
+Application review begins Wednesday, June 15, 2016.

 Full-time (9 month) Term Faculty with